branalex94/tip-calculator/README.md

 ### Continued development

-I'm planning on continuosly working on writing cleaner and more optimal code
+I'm planning on continuosly working on writing cleaner and more optimal code.

 ### Useful resources